 We headed back toward St. Raphael following the directions I’d printed out but then got in to a warren of streets that I couldn’t figure out.
 Luckily we ended up in the marina and the B&B owners had sent me directions from there so we found our way to du Soleil fairly easily.

 Although it’s a 15-20 minute hike to the marina and center, it’s in a beautiful residential area with plenty of parking and a pretty garden/patio area.
 Our room is small but has a nice balcony and the owners turned out to be helpful and friendly, bringing us glasses for our wine and giving us information on where to eat and what to see.
+(You can read more about it in my Where to Stay post.)

 And I loved St. Raphael.
 After settling in and cleaning up we walked to the marina where we ate at a little pizzeria–Francesco’s–which became our go to place every night, having dinner and watching the sun set.